dpgaspar/Flask-AppBuilder/docs/quickminimal.rst

     app.run(host='0.0.0.0', port=8080, debug=True)

 If you run this, notice that your database will be created with two roles 'Admin' and 'Public', as well has all the security detailed permissions.

 The default authentication method will be database, you can take a look of all your application options on :doc:`config`

-The downside of using a minimal configuration like this, is that you loose all the translations (Babel) of the security views and menus setuped initialy by AppBuilder

 Please take a look at github `examples <https://github.com/dpgaspar/Flask-AppBuilder/tree/master/examples>`_